 Your application and documents will be reviewed by eligibility workers from your county or Tribal Nation.

-Most programs on this application require a phone interview to receive benefits.
+Most programs on this application require an interview to receive benefits.
+You can have your interview by phone or face-to-face.
 Your county or Tribal Nation will contact you by phone or mail to schedule.
-In some cases, additional follow-ups may be needed after your interview.
+In some cases, more follow-ups may be needed after your interview.

 Apply to these programs

 Food assistance (SNAP)

 SNAP helps Minnesotans get the food they need.
 You'll get an EBT card that you can use like a debit card to buy groceries at most stores and farmer's markets.

 Cash assistance helps people meet their basic needs until they are able to support themselves.
 You will get an EBT card that you can use like a debit card.
 Here are the most common cash programs:

 - MN Family Investment Program (MFIP)